-We live in a goal oriented culture where creative innovation is both in demand and in crisis.
-It is not enough to teach students simply how to use the creative tools that exist, instead working artists need to be able to design their own tools and re-engineer process across disciplines.
-I believe that developing technical and theoretical understanding through active participation is critical to long term applicability of skill development.
-By learning process mechanics rather than solely content orientation, students gain the flexibility to reapply information across subjects and disciplines.
-Typically I require students to begin working with the subject matter in project form.
-We then review their work under the theoretical lens as an exercise.
-I approach both as an experiment in order to familiarize the students with the implications of mechanics and application beyond a simple evaluative critique.
+To develop this sense for investigation, I champion broad, interdisciplinary approaches on well focused subjects or directives.
+Instead of unraveling many yarns, I ask students to unravel the same yarn in as many different ways possible.
+Through technical and theoretical understanding born out of active participation and through learning process mechanics in tandem with content orientation, students gain the flexibility to apply information across subjects and disciplines.
+I require students to begin working with the subject matter in project form.
+We then review their work under the theoretical lens as a group exercise.
+I approach both as an experiment to familiarize the students with the implications of mechanics and application beyond a simple evaluative critique.
 I feel that this approach preserves student creativity without imprinting my own aesthetic preferences, as well as teaching students to explore the making of process and form.

-I focus on active questioning during the creative process to develop a more nimble perspective in students.
-As working artists, sensitivity and flexibility of approach are critical to working in collaborative projects as well as pointing a way through the inevitable experience of creative blocks and dead ends.
+During the creative process, I focus on active questioning to develop a more nimble perspective in students.
+As creative professionals, sensitivity and flexibility of approach are critical to working in collaborative projects as well as pointing a way through the inevitable experience of blocks and dead ends.
 Promoting interdisciplinary cross-pollination and collaboration skills broadens the applicability of students’ existing knowledge and enables them to envision how their skills can be applied in disparate fields.

-I cultivate a classroom environment in which making and theory are not deposited by me, but tested, questioned, and practiced by students and taken out of the classroom.
+I cultivate a classroom environment in which making and theory are not deposited by me, but tested, questioned, and practiced by students, for them to take out of the classroom.
 A point of great personal importance is teaching students to become informed consumers of media culture.
 Whether the materials are academic, commercial, political, or popular, providing students with a framework for dissecting the construction of that cultural artifact assists them to place it within a larger context.
-This is critical not only for the media artist but for all of us as citizens living in an information era.
+This is critical not only for the artist but for all of us as citizens living in an information era.